matheus-pissaia/Stocks-Teste-Frontend/README.md

 # 📈 Stocks React App

-This project is a WEB App to track stocks and their prices.
+This project is a WEB App to track stocks and their prices. \
+**`Note: All the stocks data in this project are FAKE!`**

 <img src="screenshots/stocks.gif">